otthe/theme-thief-bookmarklet/README.md

 - There is a good chance that many of the fonts have to be downloaded from somewhere before you can use them on your own.

-- This bookmarklet doesn not collect or transmit any data from the user's browser.
+- This bookmarklet does not collect or transmit any data from the user's browser.

 - We suggest that you use this bookmarklet ethically and responsibly.